chriscant/mkdistmaps/README.md

 ### font_filename

-* Specify the filename of a font eg TTF
+* Specify the filename of a font eg a TTF file.
+If on Windows, you should be able to find eg Arial.ttf in your C:\Windows folder; copy it to your `mkdistmaps` directory.

+### font_colour

+* Specify the colour of the written text eg as "#000000" or "rgba(0,255,0, 1)"

 ### basemap